Tutorial:Unit Card Guide

 APPENDIX: Character 2d Portholes

 Aka just portholes.
 Ditto with the previous paragraph, but these are explicitly for your characters.
-You’ll find these in UI\portraits\portholes\whateverculture and are 193×193 PNG circular icons, yes, do notice that these are larger than the unit minspecs.
+You’ll find these in UI\portraits\portholes\whateverculture and in WH2 they are 193×193 PNG circular icons, yes, do notice that these are larger than the unit minspecs.
 Use this different template as a base.
 Same exact procedure otherwise.